 Eyelash extensions are different from eyelash strips.
 When applying eye strips, you just need some cosmetic glue that washes off easily with water.
 On the contrary, when getting lash extensions, individual strands are attached to your natural eyelashes using medical-grade glue.
 The process takes roughly one and a half or two hours.
 But although it’s more time-consuming, these extensions look more natural and can serve you for up to two months with proper maintenance.

-If you’re getting lash extensions for the first time, there are several things you need to know to get the best first-time experience.
+f you’re new to getting lash extensions, there are several important things you should be aware of to ensure you have the best first-time experience.
 Here are some tips we recommend:

 1. Arrange For A Patch Test Early In Advance